Sample size and power calculations for causal inference of observational studies

 \section{Discussion}

-This paper investigates the theoretical foundation for power analysis in the propensity score analysis of causal inference with observational data.
-We show that, compared with the power calculation of randomized trials, users only need to specify two parameters for emulated trials, which quantifies the strength of the confounder-treatment and the confounder-outcome association, respectively.
-We propose interpretable and easily computable statistics to characterize these two parameters. {Our method bypasses distributional assumptions on the multivariate covariates and generalizes the existing variance inflation factor method.
-We provide new theoretical insights on the sufficient summary information for power calculation in observational studies. }
+This paper establishes the theoretical foundation of power analysis for causal inference with observational data.
+We show that, compared with the power calculation of randomized trials, users only need to specify two additional parameters for emulated trials: an overlap coefficient $\phi$ that quantifies the confounder-treatment association and a confounding coefficient $\rho$ that quantifies the confounder-outcome association.
+We propose interpretable and easily computable statistics to characterize these two parameters. {Our method requires a logistic model for the propensity scores and a homoscedastic restricted mean outcome model with a homogeneous treatment effect}, but it bypasses distributional assumptions on multivariate covariates.
+In practice, investigators can set these parameters based on a pilot study or similar previous studies, or conduct sensitivity analysis of these parameters based on domain knowledge.